 M.F.A. in Playwriting

-Brian Kettler is a first year M.F.A.
-Playwriting candidate in the Theater and Dance Department.
+Brian Kettler is a second year M.F.A.
+Playwriting candidate in the Department of Theatre and Dance.
 He is a graduate of Kenyon College and The National Theater Institute.
 His full-length plays, Personal and In School Suspension, were workshopped at Portland Center Stage as part of the JAW: Made in Oregon Festival.
 He is a recipient of the 2012 Oregon Literary Fellowship in Drama.
 Brian is also a theater educator, and has worked at several elementary schools throughout the Portland area.

 Brian Oglesby (who writes under the pseudonym "Briandaniel Oglesby") is a Playwright in the Theatre and Dance Department.
 His play Halfway, Nebraska took part in Playwrights Week at the Lark in 2012.
 His short plays have been three-time National Finalists for the Kennedy Center American College Theatre Festival, as well as finalist for the Humana Festival Heideman Award.
 He curated The Coming Out Monologues at UC-Riverside for three years.
 Also a fiction writer, his short stories have been published in ZYZZYVA, Arroyo, and New California Writing, among others.

-He is Literary Manager for Barnyard Theatre, a company that produces new plays in this old barn surrounded by alfalfa fields.
+He was Literary Manager for Barnyard Theatre for 10 years, a company that produces new plays in this old barn surrounded by alfalfa fields.

 He's first generation American on his mother's side, and hails from Davis, California.
 Despite the picture, he's usually clean-shaven and wearing a button shirt.

 Patrick Shaw writes plays, acts, dances, and makes music.
-His plays have been produced at The Flea, the Drilling Company, Galapagos Art Space, Cherry Pit, Hudson River Guild, Flushnik Art Space, Bradley University (Peoria), and Gorilla Tango (Chicago), and the Frontera Fest (Austin).
-A Miracle Study and Autobiography of a Sparrow, and Lushly have all been semifinalists for the National Playwrights Conference, and his play, HAMLETTES, was a finalist for the Lark Workshop and was published by Playscripts, Inc. A graduate of Kenyon College and the National Theater Institute, Patrick has regularly performed with Spessard Dance, Bakerloo Theatre Project, and the Duplicates.
+His scripts have been produced at The Flea, the Drilling Company, Galapagos Art Space, Cherry Pit, Hudson River Guild, Flushnik Art Space, Bradley University (Peoria), Gorilla Tango (Chicago), and the Frontera Fest (Austin).
+A Miracle Study and Autobiography of a Sparrow, and Lushly have all been semifinalists for the National Playwrights Conference, and his play, HAMLETTES, was a finalist for the Lark Workshop and was later published by Playscripts, Inc. A graduate of Kenyon College and the National Theater Institute, Patrick has regularly performed with Spessard Dance, Bakerloo Theatre Project, and the Duplicates.
 He was a founding member of FullStop Collective in NYC.
 Learn more about Patrick Shaw and his work.